IF WE WON'T TELL OUR STORIES THEN WHO WILL?

 BRIGHT LIGHTS PROGRAM

-This program will support five South Asian Canadian short narrative film projects with assistance of up to $15000 each plus hands-on workshops and mentorship by acclaimed Canadian and International filmmakers.
+This program will support up to five South Asian Canadian short narrative film projects with assistance of up to $15000 each plus hands-on workshops and mentorship by acclaimed Canadian and International filmmakers.
 Films would be of 10 to 15 minutes in length.
 All the films will have their world premiere at IFFSA followed by a global festival run.
 The aim of this program is to build South Asian Canadian narrative through cinematic arts by supporting emerging South Asian Canadian talent in showcasing their creative visions and furthering their careers toward feature filmmaking.
 This is a yearly program.

 The objective of the Bright Lights Program is to uncover untold stories within the South Asian Canadian community, with a focus on narratives conveying the specificity of the South Asian Canadian diasporic experience while incorporating themes of universal relatability.